voidauth/voidauth/README.md

 After creating/updating the compose.yml file and filling in the required environment variables, run `docker compose up -d` and visit your `APP_URL` to get started.

 > [!IMPORTANT]
-> After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`
+> After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`.
+Use these credentials to log in and change the default username and password or create a separate user for yourself.

+> [!TIP]
+> Users are created by administrators on the Invitations page by creating a new Invitation, then sending the resulting invitation link.

 Please see the [Getting Started](https://voidauth.app/#/Getting-Started) page for setup details and configuration options.